Across cultures and centuries, the healer has symbolized the bridge between the seen and the unseen.

 Grounding: Re-forging a connection with the Earth and within yourself to reduce inflammation and restore energetic harmony.

-Centering: Learning to sink your awareness into one of the body’s energy centers provides immense healing, if done consistently.
+Centering: Learning to sink your awareness into one of the body’s energy centers can provide immense healing when done consistently.

 Active Imagination: Dialogue with the archetypes, or parts, within your psyche.
-Usually, there are specific archetypal patterns that cause various physical, mental, and emotional issues.
+Usually, specific archetypal patterns cause various physical, mental, and emotional issues.

-You can find dozens more in-depth, free guides on self-healing in the Knowledge Center.
+You can find dozens more in-depth guides on various aspects of self-healing.

 When External Support Is Useful

 Obviously, this is a personal choice.
-My role here is simply to offer my perspective and various data points to help you evaluate such a decision.
+My role here is simply to offer my perspective and data points to help you evaluate this decision.

 It’s common for individuals, especially early in their “awakening” process, to be highly exploratory and open to new experiences.
 (I certainly was.)

-There may be a natural curiosity to experience modalities like past life regression therapy, Reiki, “chakra balancing,” psychic surgery, polarity therapy, hypnotherapy, kinesiology, or an infinite number of “alternative” treatments and methods.
+There may be a natural curiosity about experiencing modalities such as past-life regression therapy, Reiki, “chakra balancing,” psychic surgery, polarity therapy, hypnotherapy, kinesiology, or an infinite number of “alternative” treatments and methods.

 The main thing is to be as transparent and honest as possible with your true intentions and goals: